Mission Opportunities

 What is required for travel to visit REACH?

-You will need a current passport, a yellow fever vaccine and a visa issued by the Ugandan government for travel to Uganda.
-The Entebbe Airport will be your airport of entry to Uganda.
-It is near Kampala (the capital of Uganda), about 2 hours from the REACH Head Office/Mission House in Jinja.
+The Entebbe Airport will be your point of entry to Uganda.
+It is near Kampala (the capital of Uganda), about two hours from the REACH Mission House in Jinja.
+Items needed to enter Uganda:

 What are the costs?